Q: How much do you charge?

 Q: Will I lose control over what I say while hypnotized?

 You cannot be made to reveal any secrets while under hypnosis.
-Believe it or not, people actually liars when they’re in hypnosis.
+Believe it or not, people are actually better liars when they’re in hypnosis.
 (Think of people in hypnosis stage shows!)

-If you want to get to the root of something, you may discover something surprising from your past, but if you don’t want to talk about what you discover, you don’t have to.
+If you want to get to the root of a troubling behavior, you may discover something surprising from your past by using regression hypnosis, but if you don’t want to talk about what you discover, you don’t have to.
+It’s completely up to you.

 Q; Is it safe for kids be hypnotized?